Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

-Again and again, we’ve seen in our Nutritional Optimisation Masterclass, that people find it much easier to optimise their micronutrients once they get their macronutrients in the right ballpark.
+Optimisers in our Nutritional Optimisation Masterclass find it much easier to optimise their micronutrients once they get their macronutrients in the right ballpark.

-This article explains how the Smart Macros algorithm can use your biometric data (i.e. body fat, muscle mass, weight and blood sugars) to progressively fine-tune your macros to help you reach your goals, whatever that might be, including:
+The Smart Macros Algorithm uses your biometric data (i.e. body fat, muscle mass, weight and blood sugars) to empower you to progressively refine your protein, fat and carb targets as you move toward your goals, whatever that might be, including:

 - stabilising your blood sugars if you have diabetes or prediabetes,